Nabana no Sato Winter Light Festival Japan 2022

 The installation gradually changes colour to symbolise the cherry blossom’s evolution throughout the season.

-When does the Nabana no Sato Winter Light Festival 2020 take place
+When does the Nabana no Sato Winter Light Festival 2022 take place?

-This season the Winter Light Festival starts October 2020 and runs until May 2021.
+The Winter Light Festival starts in mid October and runs through to mid May 2023.